cmderdev/cmder/README.md

 If you want to run SSH agent on startup, include the line `@call "%GIT_INSTALL_ROOT%/cmd/start-ssh-agent.cmd"` in `%CMDER_ROOT%/config/user-profile.cmd` (usually just uncomment it).

-### Using external Cygwin, MinGW, MSys2, or Git for Windows SDK with Cmder
+### Using external Cygwin/Babun, MSys2, or Git for Windows SDK with Cmder.

 1. Setup a new task by pressing '<kbd>Win</kbd> +<kbd>Alt</kbd> + <kbd>T</kbd>'
 1. Click the '+' button to add a task.